-WhaleCash is an adult affiliate program with a rather large collection of what we call ‘faux tube’ sites.
-By ‘faux tube’ we mean that while the sites give every outward appearance of being tube sites, but when users click a thumbnail to go to the expected free video, they are instead prompted to join in order to see said content.
-Though the overwhelming majority of these WhaleCash sites are devoted to niche toon content, three are several exceptions falling into the celebrity, dating, extreme penetration, gay, and girlfriend niches.
-All of these sites, however, offer free (trial) signups to the users, and pay affiliates $25 per signup.
+Since our initial review of the WhaleCash adult affiliate program, they have transitioned away from the once hugely popular ‘faux tube’ pages to more straight forward CPA banners, widgets, and landers.
+By ‘faux tube’ we mean those pages that give every outward appearance of being tube sites, but when users click a thumbnail to go to the expected free video, they are instead prompted to join in order to see said content.
+While there are many niches touched upon, the overwhelming majority of the WhaleCash offers are targeted toward adult game/sex simulator content and adult dating.
+Regardless, all of the offers provide free (trial) signups to the users, and pay affiliates up to $57 per signup, depending upon geo.
+[Review updated 12/12/2022]

 About the WhaleCash Program